tobbelobb/stake-checker/README.md

 ## stake-checker

-A program that interacts with a Polkadot rpc node.
+A command line tool for Polkadot staking reward lookups.

-### Usage
+### Configuration

 Configure the url of the rpc node, and the polkadot address in an .env file:
 ```bash